You’ve got to face it…

 Getting older can literally be painful.
 But here’s the good news: getting older doesn’t mean you can’t achieve your guitar goals.
 There are things you can do every day to make solid progress, avoid injury, and sound amazing when you play your acoustic guitar

-And listen up: these tips are guaranteed to you, no matter your age or skill level.
+And listen up: these tips for learning guitar as an adult are guaranteed to you, no matter your age or skill level.

 1. Take Care Of Yourself